Top U.S. college backs down on Taiwan naming on virus map after protest

 "Upon further consideration, the team now uses U.S. State Department naming conventions, including the use of Taiwan."

+Taiwan Foreign Ministry spokeswoman Joanne Ou expressed approval for the name change, and said the island was looking forward to "deepening cooperation" with the university.

+"At the same time we thank the Trump administration and members of the United States Congress for their kind support for Taiwan," she added.

-Taiwan has reported 48 virus cases, compared with more than 80,000 in China, and has won plaudits from experts for effective controls at keeping its tally so low, especially considering it is next to China and how many Taiwan people work and live in China.
+Taiwan has reported 48 virus cases, compared with more than 80,000 in China, and has won plaudits from experts for effective controls at keeping its tally so low, especially considering it is next to China and how many Taiwanese work and live in China.

-Taiwan says its inclusion by the WHO as part of China's "virus area" has mislead countries into believing its situation was a serious as China's, and to take measures to restrict or ban visits by Taiwanese nationals.
+Taiwan says its inclusion by the WHO as part of China's "virus area" has misled countries into believing its situation was as serious as China's, and to take measures to restrict or ban visits by Taiwanese nationals.

 ((ben.blanchard@thomsonreuters.com;))